FadelMamar/digital-cv/README.md

 Since June 2021
 -	As project manager, I coordinate the team and plan the execution of the project
 -	I have successfully developed a prototype to detect elephants from aerial images
-- _Keywords_ :  Entrepreneurship,  Small object detection,  Remote sensing
+- _Keywords_ :  applied research,  Small object detection,  Remote sensing

 ### Design of an intelligent search engine • EPFL
 November 2020 - June 2021